Diploma of Languages

-- broaden your career options
+- broaden your career options and enhance your employability

 You’ll have opportunities to use the language in an applied and practical way in real and simulated social, cultural and workplace contexts.